PraneethKorukonda/AI_Clone/README.md

 # AI Clone

-Welcome to the AI Clone project, where I've recreated an AI version of myself using my LinkedIn chat history as a foundation.
+Welcome to the AI Clone project, where I've recreated an AI version of myself using my LinkedIn chat history as a foundation. this was inspired by Krish Naik

 ## Project Overview